 Originally a cellist, Walker performed internationally with orchestras as both a soloist and section principal and worked with many foremost artists including Riccardo Muti, Vladimir Jurowski, Yo-Yo Ma and Håkan Hardenberger.
-He also participated in masterclasses with Yo-Yo Ma, Natalia Gutman, Astrid Schween (Juilliard String Quartet) and members of the Boston Symphony Orchestra, Chicago Symphony Orchestra, The Cleveland Orchestra, London Symphony Orchestra, and the New York Philharmonic.
+He also participated in masterclasses with Yo-Yo Ma, Natalia Gutman, Astrid Schween (Juilliard String Quartet) and members of the Chicago Symphony Orchestra, The Cleveland Orchestra, London Symphony Orchestra, and the New York Philharmonic.

 Also a composer, Walker has written music for solo instruments, large symphony orchestra and dance.
 His music has been performed in cultural centers such as Chicago, London, Vienna and the Palau de la Música Catalana (Barcelona) and in collaborations with the Contemporary Dance Ensemble, Art Alive it has been performed at the Guggenheim (Bilbao, Spain) and the Sarajevo Ballet Festival.

 Walker has been generously supported by the John N. Palmer Foundation, Talent Unlimited UK, and The National Alliance for Audition Support (NAAS) which is comprised of The Sphinx Organization, the lead program administrator and fiscal agent for the Alliance; the New World Symphony, America’s Orchestral Academy; and the League of American Orchestras, representing 700 orchestras.